Design a complaints handling flow

 User task

-The scope of data and roles behave in the same way.
+The data and roles visibility behave in the same way as in the start step.

-The scope of the application data is modified by a table that shows the list of application data.
-All application data will be displayed if all of them have the “Missing” scope, the option “Show missing scope data” will be automatically checked.
-Otherwise the data with a scope other than “Missing” will be displayed.
+The appplication data visibility is modified by a table that shows the list of application data.
+All application data will be displayed if all of them have the “Missing” visibility, the option “Show missing visibility data” will be automatically checked.
+Otherwise the data with a visibility other than “Missing” will be displayed.

-In this case, the scope must be modified so that the “Complaint handler” role is modifiable and required.
-In addition, the user performing this task should see the complaint data, so in the data scope it must be specified that the application data is visible but not modifiable (“Read-only” scope).
+In this case, the visibility must be modified so that the “Complaint handler” role is modifiable and required.
+In addition, the user performing this task should see the complaint data, so in the data visibility it must be specified that the application data is visible but not modifiable (“Read-only” visibility).

-To modify it, select the data you want to modify and select the scope you want to configure.
+To modify it, select the data you want to modify and select the visibility you want to configure.

 “Address poor attention” and “Address defective product” task